top of page

 Hypothetical Scenario

 Consider a scenario where you’re working on a new project at your job.
 Despite your efforts, the initial presentation receives mixed feedback, with some critical points highlighted by your manager.
-Instead of focusing on the constructive aspects of the feedback, you overgeneralize, thinking, "I can’t do anything right.
-I’m terrible at this job."
+Instead of focusing on the constructive aspects of the feedback, you overgeneralize, thinking, “I can’t do anything right.
+I’m terrible at this job.”
 This belief affects your motivation and performance, leading to increased stress and a reluctance to take on new challenges.
+Imagine how you might respond if a friend shared the same thought—you would likely offer a more compassionate and balanced perspective, helping them see the situation more accurately.

 Headshot image of Cody Thomas Rounds